trustgraph-ai/pulumi-trustgraph-aks/README.md

 ## Modify the local configuration to do what you want

 You can edit:
-- settings in `Pulumi.analysis.yaml`
+- settings in `Pulumi.STACKNAME.yaml` e.g. Pulumi.azure.yaml
-- change `resourcecs.yaml` with whatever you want to deploy, or
+- change `resources.yaml` with whatever you want to deploy, or

+The `Pulumi.STACKNAME.yaml` configuration file contains settings for:

+- `trustgraph-azure:location` - Azure deployment location
+- `trustgraph-azure:environment` - Name of the environment you are deploying use a name like: dev, prod etc.
+- `trustgraph-azure:ai-endpoint-model` - the Machine Learning Services
+  model to deploy.
+Look in the model catalog for a Model ID e.g. `azureml://registries/azureml/models/Phi-4`.
+- `trustgraph-azure:ai-openai-model` - the OpenAI model name e.g. gpt-4o-mini
+- `trustgraph-azure:ai-openai-version` - the OpenAI model version which is
+  in date format e.g. "2024-07-18".
+Use quotes so that Pulumi doesn't interpret as a date
+- `trustgraph-azure:ai-openai-format` - model format e.g. OpenAI
+- `trustgraph-azure:ai-openai-rai-policy` - the content filtering
+  policy.
+RAI = Responsible AI?  e.g. `Microsoft.DefaultV2`.

 ## Deploy